 Prepare the Jars

-• Wash 2 pint jars, lids, and rings in hot soapy water.
+• Wash jars, lids, and rings in hot soapy water.
 For best results, keep the jars hot in simmering water until you are ready to fill them.

 • Ladle the hot salsa into the hot jars using a canning funnel, leaving ½ inch of space at the top (headspace).